Fire and rescue services

 More information:

-Malawi does not currently recognise dual nationality of adults.
+Malawi may recognise dual nationality for adult citizens by birth or descent.
 Children under the age of 21 can hold dual citizenship.

 More information: